 Working together gives us a voice which is increasingly getting heard.

-Not all of the 39 parishes have a total footprint in the National Landscape but they all have a role to play, and voices to be heard.
+All associated parishes have a role to play, and voices to be heard.

 The BHPN aims to identify, address and promote issues of common concern for these parishes and work for cohesion and consistency among the local authorities responsible for the National Landscape.